extremeshok/contact-form-ingress/README.md

 ## Embedding

-See `sample-form.html` for a basic HTML form, or `sample-json.html` for a JSON example.
-The form auto-mints a CSRF cookie on load and adds a dwell-time hidden field on submit.
+See `examples/simple-form.html` for a basic HTML form, or `examples/json-submit.html` for a JSON example.
+Each example fetches `?cmd=token` on load to mint the CSRF cookie/token, enforces dwell time, and posts to `/ingress.php` by default.

 ### CAPTCHA (optional)